idvorkin/idvorkin.github.io/_d/prompt.md

 permalink: /prompts
 ---

-A prompt will kick start a great conversation, a great insight, and a great releationship.
+A prompt will kick start a great conversation, a great insight, and a great relationship.
 Here are lots of prompts.
 For fun, pick a prompt at random and ask it to someone else, or answer it yourself.
 However, it takes a lot of trust and vulnerability to answer these questions, so make sure the person feels very empowered to not answer a question.

 <div class="alert alert-primary" role="alert">
     Too many choices?
-Pick a catory and then ask the question in the blue box!
+Pick a category and then ask the question in the blue box!
 </div>

 <!-- prettier-ignore-start -->